pattukkaaran/Cassette/_posts/2019-08-03-loosu-penne-♪.md

 Also, the rap-verses by Blaaze!
 Big-Up to him!
 Especially, the final one..

-"You may not know… know right now…
+<pre>"You may not know… know right now…

 The pain I feel… it is so real…